 So all I'm doing is making myself hungry, so I have to change the subject.

 There's a lot of attention on the 9/11 events this week, and my daughter, who is 10 years old, has shown a lot of interest in what happened two years before she was born.
 This year, she wants to watch many of the programs about the incidents that occurred on 9/11/2001, and so I've allowed her to watch them with me.
-Having lived through that day, somewhat close to the action as a Federal Aviation Administration employee, I've shared with her all of what I went through, which certainly isn't much compared to those that were directly affected that day.
+Having lived through that day, somewhat close to the action as an aviation industry employee, I've shared with her all of what I went through, which certainly isn't much compared to those that were directly affected that day.
 But she seems very fascinated by it all, much as I am.
 She seems to understand the magnitude of what occurred that day.
 I guess I would compare it to my own fascination with World War II history, or the death of JFK, or the crash of the Shuttle Challenger.
 These major events in our country's history create this fascination with why they occurred, as well as the events leading up to them.
 They are extremely sad events, but so very interesting, and I'm glad that my daughter cares enough to want to know more about them.

 I had intended to write about the Ray Rice situation tonight in light of his being cut by the Baltimore Ravens this afternoon after a video showing him assaulting his then-fiancee earlier this year was made public.
 However, there are better writers out there talking about this situation, so I'm not going to add anything to it other than to mention that the Ravens did the right thing.
 This is such a horrible situation, and the evidence shows this was so much worse than originally reported.
 This type of thing should never happen.
 I hope and pray that Ray Rice gets counseling and realizes how wrong this is.